 How many hours will you study each day?

-Scroll down to discover the 9 best Hebrew learning textbooks and what they are best for.
+Scroll down to discover the 9 best Hebrew textbooks and how they can help you learn the language.

 |Best Overall Hebrew Book||The Routledge Introductory Course in Modern Hebrew|

 |Best for Learning the Alphabet||Hebrew Workbook for Beginners|

 |Best for Learning Hebrew Quickly||Learn to Read Hebrew in 6 Weeks|

 |Best for Biblical Hebrew||The First Hebrew Primer|

 |Best for Vocabulary||These Are The Words: Essential Biblical Hebrew Vocabularies|